MakeItBack/Ratatat/README.md

+# Ratatat

-## Ratatat is a clone of the Patatap app, built as part of the Web Developer Bootcamp course.
+A clone of the Patatap app, built as part of the Web Developer Bootcamp course.

 ---